insanitybit/Cricket/README.md

 Currently, Cricket is capable of:
 * Registering worker nodes
-* Passing /queue/ information across systems
+* Passing /queue/ information across systems periodically
 * Fuzzing across networks

 The above are the bare bones capabilities of Cricket, the future versions will